shatsar/shatsar/README.md

 ### Hello

-My name is Michele, you can find more info here: https://www.linkedin.com/in/michelezonca/
+My name is Michele, I am a developer and entrepreneur.
+You can find more info here: https://www.linkedin.com/in/michelezonca/